 To me, a determinist, the ‘I’ seems like a label for the as yet poorly understood complex events that go on in a brain and result in that brain ‘making a decision’.
 It’s the ‘self’ that experiences self when a michine can examine its own examining processes, when a computer program can monitor its own programming.
 This process will be determined by all the past history of the development and learning of that brain, and the current inputs that cause the brain to think a decision is necessary.
 The process will appear as one that has a most recent causal focal point in that brain – that brain has had data wizzing about according to how brains work, and has eventually come up with an output, a decision.
 Because the brain isn’t fully aware of all this processing now, and the detailed history of development and learning that brought it to this point is not evidence that the brain just ‘made up its own mind’ in any sense that is similar to what a dualist mind would supposedly do.
 This is the problem with compatibilism for me, this ‘I’ that goes so unexplained that it sounds like a free uncaused mind.

 It sounds like the compatibilist is saying that, yes, it’s all physical, but that it transforms into something that is not physical and yet isn’t dualism.
 There seems to be a mysterious gap that compatibilists argue for, while we incompatibilists insist that no matter how complicated it gets there is no room for anything other than causal determinism.
+Either that or the compatibilists simply can’t get their own brains around their own understanding of free will.

-Though I can see where compatibilists and incompatibilists agree, within elements of point (1), on the physical basis for consciousness and free-will, I also see the labelling of free-will, property dualism, and fear of consequences, qualia, ‘I’, all as positions held by dualists, including the religious, and that’s why I see the compatibilist case not being distinct enough such that it does lead incompatibilists to see compatibilists being closer to dualists in many respects.
+Though I can see where compatibilists and incompatibilists agree, within elements of point (1), on the physical basis for consciousness and free-will, I also see the labelling of free-will, property dualism, and fear of consequences, qualia, ‘I’, all as positions held by dualists, including the religious, and that’s why I see the compatibilist case not being distinct enough, such that it does lead incompatibilists to see compatibilists being closer to dualists in many respects.

 Compatibilists sometimes wonder why incompatibilists make them out to be dualists.
 If it looks like a duck and quacks like a duck it might not actually be a duck, but it’s easy to make the mistake.
 Point (1) I can agree on to a great extent – that’s where the common ground lies.